 In his book ” Catholics in America, The Faithful,” ( Harvard University, 2010) James M. O’Toole, writes about Catholic history from Revolutionary times till the present.
 The church was largely a “priestless” church when our country began in the 18th century, O’Toole writes, “…early American Catholic lay people were very different from those who would come after them.
 The institutional presence of their church was always thin and uncertain.
 Priests and parishes were few in number and widely scattered.
 Catholics’ connection to their church was less than they might have thought ideal.”

-So what kept things going in a church “thin and uncertain”?
+That’ was the world of Elizabeth Seton and John Neumann– saints we’re celebrating in early January.
+So what kept a church going in “thin and uncertain” times ?
 O’Toole offers a lengthy analysis of the devotional and catechetical materials of the time and writes: “What scholars have come to call a ‘print culture,’ grounded in printing and distribution networks, supported the religious practice of Catholic lay people in the priestless age.” (p.33)

 It looks like we are facing “thin and uncertain” times again as Catholic institutions, parishes, schools, religious groups decline, doesn’t it?
 What’s our version of a ‘print culture’ to be?
-What can we give to Catholics whose kids aren’t going to church, whose neighbors are “spiritual but not religious,” who need an anchor themselves in these stormy times?
+What can we give to Catholics whose kids are not being baptized, not receiving religious formation, not going to church, whose neighbors are “spiritual but not religious,” who need an anchor themselves in these stormy times?
 I think we have to think hard about it.

-Certainly we will have what we need in these “thin and uncertain” times.
-God will provide.
+We will have what we need in our “thin and uncertain” times.
+God will provide, but we have to do something too.

 Just as Luke recognizes the role of Mary and Joseph in the birth and raising of Jesus, he recognizes the role of Elizabeth and Zechariah in the birth and raising of John.
 Each help John grow and become strong in spirit.
 However lonely and independent he appears later in the gospels, John was influenced by them and the extended family that surrounded him from his birth.